exponea/ExponeaFreeMagento2/README.md

 Finally, coming back to Magento 2 admin to check if Exponea Free extension is installed properly by going to Stores -> Configuration

 Copy your public and private tokens in the configuration screen and enable the Exponea Free.
+We highly recommend you to import your already existing products to Exponea Free.
+You can do that by clicking on Import products button after setting the private token, enabling Exponea Free and Saving the changes.